List of Metal Church members: Since 2012

 Metal Church announced in October 2012 that it would be reforming for shows in 2013, with a lineup of Ronny Munroe, Jay Reynolds, Kurdt Vanderhoof, Steve Unger and Jeff Plate.
 By the time they played their first show back in January, Rick Van Zandt had returned in Reynolds' place.
 The band released Generation Nothing later in 2013, and after a subsequent touring cycle, Munroe stepped left to "pursue other interests" in September 2014.
 His replacement was announced as the returning Mike Howe in April 2015, after a short trial period during which time he wrote new material with Vanderhoof.
 A new album, XI, was released in 2016.
 Plate later announced that he was leaving the group in March 2017.
 The following month, former W.A.S.P. drummer Stet Howland was announced as Plate's replacement.

 The band released Damned If You Do in 2018, followed by From the Vault in 2020 which included four new studio tracks.
 These were the final Metal Church recordings to feature Mike Howe, who died by suicide on July 26, 2021.
 The band became inactive following Howe's death, with Vanderhoof waiting until September 2022 to confirm that it would continue with a new vocalist, who they had reportedly chosen.
 In February 2023, it was announced that Marc Lopes was Metal Church's new singer.
 A new album, Congregation of Annihilation, was released that May.

+In November 2025, the line-up changed to feature Vanderhoof and Van Zandt alongside vocalist Brian Allen (ex-Vicious Rumors), bassist David Ellefson (ex-Megadeth) and drummer Ken Mary (Flotsam and Jetsam).